Palliative Care & Symptom Management

 Most health insurance plans cover palliative care services.
 We will bill your insurance as a regular office visit.

 How Do I Make a Palliative Care Appointment?

-Please ask your doctor for a referral to the Swedish Palliative Care and Symptom Management Clinic.
+Please ask your doctor for a referral to one of our Swedish Palliative Care and Symptom Management Clinics.
 We can also help you obtain the referral, so call us for more information or to schedule your visit.